statphysandml/ParamHelper/README.md

 Support and Development
 ----------------------

-The project was generated with the help of the [cookiecutter-cpp-project](https://github.com/ssciwr/cookiecutter-cpp-project) of the [Scientific Software Center, IWR, Heidelberg University](https://ssc.iwr.uni-heidelberg.de/)
+The project was generated with the help of the [cookiecutter-cpp-project](https://github.com/ssciwr/cookiecutter-cpp-project) of the [Scientific Software Center, IWR, Heidelberg University](https://ssc.iwr.uni-heidelberg.de/).

 For bug reports/suggestions/complaints please file an issue on GitHub.

-Or start a discussion on our mailing list: statphysandml@thphys.uni-heidelberg.de
+Or start a discussion on our mailing list: statphysandml@thphys.uni-heidelberg.de.